 Please see the events calendars for special events and festivals that may be scheduled during your stay in Leavenworth.
-If your coming this week then check out “This Week In Leavenworth!”
+If you are coming this week then check out “This Week In Leavenworth!”

-On this page you will find links to attractions and scenery that we feel are “must sees.”
+On this page you will find links to attractions and scenery that we believe are “must sees.”

 Nearly a mile of natural stone pathways traverses hillside gardens, ushering you past breathtaking panoramic views, towering cedars and firs, lush foliage, mesmerizing waterfalls and tranquil pools.
 Stone benches located throughout the grounds provide ample opportunities to savor the beauty of Ohme Gardens.
 The average time to tour the Gardens is one hour.

 Not much has changed since the Liberty Orchards Candy Factory began in 1920; they still use only the finest ingredients and slow-cook every batch of candy by hand.
 Over the years they’ve welcomed thousands of visitors from all over the world to the little factory in Cashmere, Washington.
 Visit them for a friendly tour through the factory and free candy samples

 This 400 mile self-guided driving tour circles through the heart of Washington from the waters of Puget Sound across the Cascade Mountains and into the high desert climate of the Columbia River Valley.
 You will see incredible scenery, National Parks, quaint towns and enjoy diverse activities.

 Look a salmon in the eye.
 A highlight of any visit to the Rocky Reach Visitor Center is the opportunity for a close-up view of fish passing through the fishway.
 The best months of the year to see Chinook salmon are May and August.
 Sockeye salmon are most visible during July, and it’s September for steelhead.Conveniently arranged guided or self-guided tours take visitors through the Museum of the Columbia, featuring a look back at the rich history of early life along the Columbia River.